LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ` https://github.com/LarvariousM/ihatelizzo.git `

-13. Go back to your Gitbash, and input the command `git clone` to clone your repo from Github to the folder location you've created inside terraform in the CLI.
+13. Go back to your Gitbash terminal, and input the command `git clone "https:github.com/YOURUSERNAME/REPO.GIT"` to clone your repo from Github to the folder location you've created inside terraform in the CLI.

 ![13](https://github.com/user-attachments/assets/cd9cb327-31f1-45da-9d54-18fbfa365618)